robey/packrattle/docs/api.md

 ## Parser

 ### Transforms

+- `named(description)` - Set an explicit name for this parser.
+Packrattle generates default names by describing the parse tree in a way that is basically complete, but may be unwieldy for complex parsers.
+The name is used as the default error message on a failed match, as `Expected (name)`, so this method may be used to change `Expected /\d+/ or ')'` to `Expected expression`.

 - `map(f)` (or `onMatch(f)`) - If the parser is successful, call `f(match, span)`, using the return value as the new match result.
 If 'f' isn't a function, it's used as the return value itself.